bbauska/UofM-AdvStyling/readme.md

 ![](images/image036.webp){width="7.5in" height="4.358975284339458in"}

-# Week 1-05.
+## Week1-05.
 Fluid Measurements: Background readings {#week-1-05.-fluid-measurements-background-readings .unnumbered}

 I like to include additional resources that align with my lectures and I will be putting these ideas into practice in the next two modules.
 In